-NMAC, as servicer, is required to pay the fees, expenses and indemnity payments, as applicable, of the indenture trustee, the Calculation Agent and the owner trustee and NMAC, as sponsor, is required to pay the fees, expenses and indemnity payments of the asset representations reviewer.
+NMAC, as servicer, is required to pay the fees, expenses and indemnity payments of the indenture trustee and the owner trustee and NMAC, as sponsor, is required to pay the fees, expenses and indemnity payments of the asset representations reviewer.
 However, to the extent NMAC fails to make these payments for a period of 60 days, these amounts will be paid out of Collections in accordance with the priority of payments set forth under "Distributions on the Notes-Deposits to the Distribution Accounts; Priority of Payments" and "-Post-Acceleration Priority of Payments," as applicable.